ashihara15/iron-fish-utils/readme.md

 > docker compose logs -f
 ```

-### Sign up for the incentivized testnet
+### Sign up

 * Visit: https://testnet.ironfish.network/about
-** Go to "sign up"
+  * Go to "sign up"
-** When creating account, use the same "graffiti" from config:set above
+  * When creating account, use the same "graffiti" from config:set above

 ### Misc pro tips